BlackEnd1ess/GTAV-Online-MOD-MENU-Game-Crash-Protection/README.md

 # by enable RELAY_ONLY you can probaly hide you IP behind Rockstars relay-servers and force NAT type to STRICT.
 # This means that peering between you and the player is prevented, and all data traffic is routed via a relay.
 # This makes it more difficult for the modder/cheater to route spoofed or faked logout/crash packets through the players.
+# A disadvantage is that this could lead to increased latency and possibly longer loading times.

 ---------------------------------------------------------------------------
 How this project came about: